 Why Plain Text?

-I thought this post would be helpful to colleagues who are interested in plain text (and share some combination of the needs I list above), but who’d like to see what the editor and workflow might look like before committing to a change.
+I thought this post would be helpful to colleagues who are interested in the portability and openness of plain text (and share some combination of the needs I list above), but who’d like to see what the editor and workflow might look like before committing to a change.

-- wordcount (a running wordcount in the bottom),
+- wordcount (a running wordcount in the bottom of the screen),

 - language-markdown (for syntax highlighting),

 - file-icons (highlights different file types in the file tree on the left),